FLARE: Toward Universal Dataset Purification against Backdoor Attacks: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) are widely deployed in mission-critical applications, including autonomous driving~\cite{kong2020physgan,grigorescu2020survey}, and face recognition~\cite{li2016mutual,li2014common}.
-Currently, due to the complicated structure and large parameter scale of modern DNNs, training these models usually relies on large-scale datasets, typically from external sources (\eg, data markets and crowd-sourcing platforms).
+Currently, due to the complicated structure and large parameter scale of modern DNNs, training these models usually relies on large-scale datasets, typically from external sources (\eg, data markets).

-However, recent studies reveal that using such external datasets introduces security risks, especially (poison-only) backdoor attacks \cite{gu2017badnets,chen2017targeted,li2022backdoor,wei2024pointncbw,gao2024backdoor}.
+However, recent studies reveal that using such external datasets introduces security risks~\cite{li2023detecting,zhang2024badrobot,10795257,zhang2025improving,song2025pb}.
+In particular, backdoor attacks have been identified as a significant threat~\cite{gu2017badnets,li2022backdoor,wei2024pointncbw,gao2024backdoor,luo2025just}.
 Specifically, the backdoor adversaries poison a small subset of training data by embedding a predefined trigger (\eg, a subtle white square) and re-assigning their labels as the adversary-specified target label(s).
 As a result, all DNNs trained on these poisoned samples will learn a hidden backdoor, \ie, the latent and malicious connection between the triggers and the target labels.
-During the inference process of the backdoored model, the adversaries can activate its backdoor by implanting trigger patterns to maliciously change the predictions of any testing samples to the target labels.
-This attack is highly stealthy since the attacked model behaves normally on benign testing samples so that users cannot easily detect it simply based on the results of their local validation samples.
+During the inference process of the backdoored model, the adversaries can activate its backdoor by implanting trigger patterns to maliciously change the predictions of any samples to the target labels.
+This attack is highly stealthy since the attacked model behaves normally on benign samples so that users cannot easily detect it simply based on the results of their local validation samples.